-It is an absolute pleasure to recommend Koorosh Ariyaee for an Elahé Omidyar Mir-Djalali Dissertation Completion Fellowship in the Faculty of Arts of Sciences at the University of Toronto.
-Koorosh is currently completing his PhD in the Department of Linguistics.
-I am co-supervising his dissertation with Dr. Jessamyn Schertz, which he is expected to defend in Fall 2023.
+It is an absolute pleasure to recommend Koorosh Ariyaee for a Elahé Omidyar Mir-Djalali (EOM) dissertation completion fellowship.
+He is currently completing his PhD in the Department of Linguistics.
+I am co-supervising his dissertation with Dr. Jessamyn Schertz, which he is expected to defend in 2024.
 Koorosh is a stellar graduate student.
 He is inquisitive, dedicated, and routinely prepared; his intellectual growth, as well as improvements in his technical skills, have been exemplary.
-His graduate research demonstrates a clear commitment to studying Iranian linguistics, having conducted several studies on both Kurdish and Persian.
-For these reasons, Koorosh is an exceptional candidate for an EOM fellowship.
+His graduate research demonstrates a clear commitment to both understanding big picture research questions in the domain of cognitive science, as well as studying Iranian linguistics, having conducted several studies on both Kurdish and Persian.
+His work as immense potential for understanding how the human mind stores linguistic representations.
+For these reasons, Koorosh is an exceptional candidate for an EOM dissertation completion fellowship.

 His dissertation research has the potential to make significant inroads in understanding how humans convert the noisy, physically variable speech signal into known words in their language, a far from straightforward problem.
-He utilizes both empirical and theoretical insights from the sounds patterns of Persian to investigate how listeners deal with systematic phonetic variation during spoken word recognition.
+He utilizes both empirical and theoretical insights from the sound patterns of Persian to investigate how listeners deal with systematic phonetic variation during spoken word recognition.
 He utilizes lenition, a linguistic process, whereby consonants become "softer".
-For example, the stop [G] in [Gaz] 'goose' is pronounced as the fricative [x] in [laker] 'thin' when it is between two vowels.
+For example, the stop [g] in [gaz] 'goose' is pronounced as the fricative [k] in [laker] 'thin' when it is between two vowels.
 Such variation causes potential difficulty for listeners, as they will have to realize that the fricative [k], in this example, must be perceived and understood, as the stop [G].
 As a field, we know extremely little about how listeners deal with this very important source of variation.
 Because this variation is not complete in Persian, that is sometimes these sound substitutions occur and other times not, this makes Persian an ideal test case for investigating these issues.
 This work bridges methods and insights in a wonderfully inter-disciplinary manner, linking insights from theoretical and experimental linguistics with methods and research questions in cognitive psychology.
-The questions his work tackles are integral to forming a complete picture for how we understand spoken language, a distinctly human feature.
+The questions his work tackles are integral to forming a complete picture for how we understand spoken language, a distinctly human trait.

-To date, Koorosh has fully completed his first experiment; there, he acquired goodness ratings for his experimental stimuli.
-He will use these goodness ratings in his statistical model to determine whether spoken word recognition times correlate with these goodness ratings.
-A negative correlation would suggest that Persian listeners deal with this variation by storing in memory several acoustic phonetic variants.
+To date, Koorosh has fully completed his two experiments; in Experiment 1, he acquired goodness ratings for his experimental stimuli.
+In Experiment 2, he conducted a lexical decision task and used the previously collected goodness ratings in his statistical model to determine whether spoken word recognition times correlate with these goodness ratings.
+He is currently in midst of his statistical analysis and planning up a follow-up priming experiment with similar aims.
+In Experiments 1 and 2, a negative correlation would suggest that Persian listeners deal with this variation by storing in memory several acoustic phonetic variants.
 This would constitute an exceptionally important insight.
-This would tell us that much of the pre-memory processing stages during spoken work recognition do not deal with undoing (e.g., realizing that the [ß] should be heard as [G], as above) variation in the signal, but instead that such variation is also stored.
+This would tell us that much of the pre-memory processing stages during spoken work recognition do not deal with undoing (e.g., realizing that the [B] should be heard as [G], as above) variation in the signal, but instead that such variation is also stored.
 Such a result would help us, as a field, adjudicate between models that propose fully abstract representations and those that propose fully indexical representations, a long-standing and contentious debate in the field.
 This highlights the importance of Koorosh's research.
-This second experiment (i.e., the lexical decision experiment) has been designed and will be implemented by September, where he will test another 60 native Persian speakers.